• Skip to main content

 As for software, there’s pretty much everything you need.

-And there’s a million other apps.
+And there’s a million other apps – all of them free.

-So, give GNU/Linux a try.
+Give GNU/Linux a try.
 I can’t see myself ever going back.

 Working Environment

-When you have a lot of stuff lying around where you work, you’re also going to be constantly moving and shuffling things around, just like windows on a small screen, and it’s going to take you more time to find what you need.
+When you have a lot of stuff lying around, you’re also going to constantly move and shuffle objects around, just like windows on a small screen.
+It will take you more time to find what you need.
+To increase your workflow, make sure your working space is as clean as possible.